Academic Policies and Procedures

 Writing Improvement Program

 Barring a serious emergency, credit cannot be granted for courses in which a student has been absent beyond 20% of the class time.
-Exceeding the absence limit shall be regarded as an unofficial withdrawal and result in a grade of F.
+Exceeding the absence limit shall be regarded as an unofficial withdrawal and result in a grade of WF.

 Each instructor also sets class attendance policies as announced in the course syllabus.
 The professor’s individual attendance policy may be stricter than the 20% limit stated above.

 A student desiring to change to another degree program must first receive counseling from the currently assigned academic adviser.
-If the degree program is mutually agreed upon, the student must obtain the proper form from the Registrar’s Office and secure the required signatures (fee: $15).
+If the degree program is mutually agreed upon, the student must obtain the proper form from the Registrar’s Office (or AGTS website) and secure the required signatures (fee: $15).
 If the degree program change is approved, the student must complete all requirements of the new degree program as currently stated in the catalog without course substitutions.

 Exception: Students who have been accepted for admission but have not yet registered for classes should submit a written request for a change of degree to the Enrollment Office.